If you wish to apply for housing, you must complete and submit the online application by 11:59:59 p.m., April 15, to be guaranteed a place in housing.

 Special Needs Housing

 If you have a disability or medical condition that might require a special housing assignment, the Housing Department, in consultation with the Office of the Dean of the Graduate School and University Health Services, will make the necessary housing assignment based on your need.
 To qualify for this special assignment process, you must submit your housing application and clearly state your need (along with proper medical documentation for medical or disability needs) by April 15.
-Applications received after April 15 will be placed on the waiting list without a guarantee of housing.
+Applications received after April 15 will be placed on the wait list without a guarantee of housing.
 You should submit your medical documentation to the Housing Department by April 15.
 This can be done by fax (609-258-5898) or by regular mail (Graduate Housing Department, 5 New South, Princeton University, Princeton, NJ 08544).

 Incoming students, though guaranteed housing if applications are received by April 15 and have accepted their admission offer by the deadline, are assigned after all current students.
 When possible, assignments are made in accordance with a student's request for a type of room and price range, but preferences cannot be guaranteed.